GianMarcoOddo/rmpy/rmpy/README.md

 The function 'pVaR_single' enables the calculation of parametric VaR for a SINGLE POSITION based on a set of returns (you can use every type of assets e.g stock, options, bonds, ecc.).

+Parametric VaR is a way of estimating the potential downside risk of an asset that relies on specific assumptions about the shape and parameters of the underlying probability distribution, such as mean and standard deviation.

 #### Args:

 - returns: A pandas Series or NumPy array containing the historical returns of the asset or portfolio.